fabiosaracco/Py_n_Ne/README.md

 [Matplotlib colors maps](https://matplotlib.org/examples/color/colormaps_reference.html "Something soopercool!")

 ### Some tricks
-The [Remote Notebook](https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh) guide teaches how to use a jupyter notebook remotely from a server.
+The [Remote Notebook](https://coderwall.com/p/ohk6cg/remote-access-to-ipython-notebooks-via-ssh) guide teaches how to use a jupyter notebook remotely from a server.<br/>
-[tqdm](https://github.com/tqdm/tqdm) is a cool way to have a progress bar in your loops [Jupyter Widgets](https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20Basics.html) are cool, but sometimes it's more annoying fixing them than the beauty they add to your notebook.
+[tqdm](https://github.com/tqdm/tqdm) is a cool way to have a progress bar in your loops<br/>
+[Jupyter Widgets](https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20Basics.html) are cool, but sometimes it's more annoying fixing them than the beauty they add to your notebook.